VeritasSoftware/AspNetCore.ApiGateway/Docs/README_EventSourcing.md

 The framework supports event sourcing using **[Event Store](https://www.eventstore.com/)**.

-You can set up routes in the ApiOrchestrator to interact with downstream Event Store Server.
+Your Api Gateway connects to the back-end Event Store Server.

+The client talks to the Api Gateway using web sockets (SignalR).

 You can

-* publish events to the downstream Event Store Server stream.
+* publish Events to the downstream Event Store Server stream.

-* subscribe to events from a downstream Event Store Server stream
+* subscribe to Events from a downstream Event Store Server stream

-via the Gateway Hub.
+via the Gateway SignalR Hub.

 ## Your Gateway API

+You set up routes in the ApiOrchestrator to interact with downstream Event Store Server.

 You talk to this backend Event Store Server, set up a EventSource and Route in your Gateway API's **Api Orchestrator**.